 Dr Pavel Repyeuski

-Originally from Belarus, Pavel has worked at Leeds Law School since 2007, first as a lecturer, then senior lecturer in law.
-He teaches both undergraduate and postgraduate students, around his specialisms in European Union law, company law and international trade and business law.
+Originally from Belarus, Pavel has worked at Leeds Law School since 2007, first as a lecturer, then as a senior lecturer in law.
+He teaches both, undergraduate and postgraduate students, around his specialisms in European Union law, company law, international trade and business law.

 - Corporate and Business Law

 - Law of the European Union

 - Company Law

 - Foundations of European Law

 Pavel’s research interests include European Union law and Brexit, future economic and political relationship between UK and EU, EU internal market (covering free movement of goods, people, establishment/services and capital), EU citizenship law and equal treatment, and European competition law.

 Pavel is also looking into research within the law of the law of the World Trade Organisation, Private International Trade law (international sale of goods) and lex mercatoria (merchants’ law), as well as company law.